AlbertSnows/receipt-processor-challenge/docs/Enhancements.md

 Every situation has a state and an outcome.
 Why not also a unique identifier?
 To solve this assessment, I ended up not needing to use FSM, but they do seem like a more robust, long term solution via easy access to unique (hashable?) state identifiers.
 Might be worth checking out.

+## Documentation

+I need to add a swagger/open api interface at some point.